Thomas C. Shea

 Area of interest

-UNC has performed over 900 autologous and allogeneic related and unrelated donor transplants and has recently completed a trial measuring drug levels of IV busulfan for targeting individualized dosing of this agent when given by continuous infusion.
+UNC has performed more than 2,000 autologous and allogeneic related and unrelated donor transplants and has recently completed a trial measuring drug levels of IV busulfan for targeting individualized dosing of this agent when given by continuous infusion.
 Additional trials have examined methods to prevent and treat graft vs host disease as well as efforts to reduce the incidence of relapse following transplants for patients with multiple myeloma, acute leukemia and lymphoma.
 The program has recently expanded to embrace the use of CAR T cells as cellular therapy for Hodgkin and non-Hodgkin Lymphoma and will soon expand these exciting efforts into therapies for leukemias and myeloma.

 UNC is a main member of the ALLIANCE and the NHLBI sponsored BMT Clinical Trials Network.